A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

 \subsubsection{Direct mapping}

 Our implementation of the membership oracle for the direct mapping follows the approach in Ref.~\cite{metwalli2020cliquefinding} for finding cliques in graphs.
 We classically store a list of edges in the complex, and then iterate through this list, checking if each edge is present in the given $k$-simplex.
 This can be checked using a Toffoli gate controlled on the vertices of the edge, targeting an ancilla qubit.
 We then increment a counter, controlled on the value of the ancilla qubit, and then uncompute the ancilla qubit value.
 After all edges have been sequentially checked, we verify that the counter register contains the correct number of edges for a $k$-simplex ($0.5(k+1)k$), and use this to flag if the simplex is in the complex or not, and uncompute the counter register.
 In the worst case there are $0.5N(N-1)$ edges in the complex.
 By introducing $\mathcal{O}(N)$ ancilla qubits, we can check $N/2$ edges in parallel, and add their values (in a tree-like structure) to increment the counter.
-This reduces the non-Clifford gate depth of the circuit to $\mathcal{O}(N \log(N))$.
-For edge-sparse complexes, the complexity may be further reduced. \\
+This reduces the gate depth of the circuit to $\mathcal{O}(N \log(N))$.
+For edge-sparse complexes, the complexity may be further reduced.
+A slightly more optimized implementation of the direct mapped membership oracle is presented in Ref.~\cite{berry2022quantifying}.